nikomatsakis/babysteps/content/blog/2023-09-22-polonius-part-1.markdown

   class BB1 highlight
 ```

-This block is the start of the function, so the set of action loans starts out as empty.
+This block is the start of the function, so the set of active loans starts out as empty.
 But then we encounter two `&x` statements, and each of them is the **gen** site for a loan (`L0` and `L1` respectively).
 By the end of the block, the active loan set is `{L0, L1}`.

 #### Active loans on the "true" branch